lwhankins/544project/README.md

 Other Notes
 * penalties for early withdrawals
-* Basic tax brackets based on income
+* Basic tax brackets based on income - Amy

 ## To-Do List for Visualizations